mtl-brainhack-school-2019/qmil-dwi/README.md

 ## Bonus

+* Draw some nice figures and LaTeX equations to show the workflow
-Would like to implement diffusion tensor fitting by hand because black box packages are scary.
+* Would like to implement diffusion tensor fitting by hand because black box packages are scary.